Wearing a hat, vest and waders, an older man stands in a river as he fly fishes on a summer day.

 How to change your Medicare plan

-If you want to look at new plans with your same insurance provider, you can usually compare plans online or call their team.
-At HealthPartners, it’s easy to shop and compare 2025 plans online .
+If you’re wondering how to switch Medicare plans with your same insurance provider, you can usually compare plans online or call their team.

-If you want to see options from different health insurance providers, you can either contact them directly or work with a broker to get a consolidated list of your options.
+If you’re wondering how to switch Medicare plans to a different insurance provider, you can either contact them directly or work with a broker to get a consolidated list of your options.
 You can also use Medicare’s plan finder at medicare.gov .

 Once you’ve found the best plan for your needs during an enrollment period, in most cases you can go ahead and sign up through that plan’s website or at medicare.gov .
 You can also call the plan to find out about other ways to enroll, like by mail or phone.
 If you’re working with a broker, they can also help you with the sign-up process.